ch9nuk9/wbfm/wbfm/gui/README.md

 ```

 This opens a new Napari window with several layers, designed to be used to view and modify the tracking and segmentation.
-This may take some time, ~30 seconds.
+This may take some time, ~1 minute.
-Sometimes it simply won't open; if it takes longer than a minute, quit it and try again.
+Rarely, it simply won't open; if it takes longer than 5 minutes, quit it and try again.

 ### Overall explanation

+We have created a [YouTube](https://youtube.com/playlist?list=PL0LLlJzm-VqQhX4Kw2KqoeccJVk4jhPS3) tutorial playlist.
+The first two videos are broadly useful, and the later ones are more specific to tracklet and segmentation correction.

 When you open the GUI, you will see 4 areas:
 1. Left - Napari layers
 2. Center - Main 3d data
 3. Right - Menus and buttons
-4. Bottom - Graph graph
+4. Bottom - Matplotlib graph

 Abstractly, each area of the GUI is designed to present information at either a high level or a detailed level:
 1. An overview of the entire worm body